slak44/Xylene/README.md

 - `DEBUG_FLAGS` and `RELEASE_FLAGS`: compiler flags
 - `LDFLAGS`: linker flags

 Running `make releases` creates a 64bit Linux build and a 32bit Windows one.
+The Linux executable is not statically liked with anything.
+The Windows executable only requires the bundled `libwinpthread` and `libboost_program_options` to be dynamically linked.